 - 1. Be safe and appropriate, including for the weather conditions, and it will not disrupt or interfere with the educational process. - 2.
 Ensure that outer clothing completely covers all undergarments. - 3.
 Include safe and functional footwear at all times. - 4.
-Exclude hats or other head coverings during the school day except for a medical or religious purpose. - 5.
+Hats may be worn in all common areas.
+Hats may also be worn in classrooms at the Teacher's discretion except when worn for a medical or religious purpose.
+All hats must follow the rules of the dress code.
+Hoods are not permitted.
+Failure to comply with a teacher's request will be considered a violation of the code of conduct. - 5.
 Exclude items that are vulgar, obscene, libelous, or that denigrates others. - 6.
 Not promote or endorse the use of alcohol, tobacco, or illegal drugs, or encourage other illegal or violent activities.